Clemson-Forge/resources/README.md

 # Resources
 Welcome to the Clemson Forge Resources Repo!

 Clemson Forge was created with the belief that every student benefits from guidance and support throughout their CS journey.
-This repo was made as a way to support that belif by centralizing essential resources to help you grow—whether you're learning a new language, starting a project, or preparing for your next interview.
+This repo was made to support that belief by centralizing essential resources to help you grow—whether you're learning a new language, starting a project, or preparing for your next interview.

 We encourage contributions from students at all levels: if you’ve found a resource that helped you, chances are it can help someone else too.